technomancy/slamhound/README.md

 ## Emacs Usage

-The included slamhound.el allows for convenient access within Slime sessions via M-x slamhound as well as running it over an entire project with M-x slamhound-project.
+The included `src/swank/payload/slamhound.el` allows for convenient access within Slime sessions via `M-x slamhound` as well as running it over an entire project with `M-x slamhound-project`.

+You can install manually, but if you use `M-x clojure-jack-in` with Swank Clojure 1.3.3 or newer to launch your Slime session then it will be loaded into Emacs automatically.

 ## The Rules

 Slamhound can only rebuild your namespace if it follows the rules and doesn't do anything too fancy.
-If your code depends upon a :require clause, the required namespace must be aliased :as the last segment of its name.
-The only supported option to :use is :only.
+If your code depends upon a `:require` clause, the required namespace must be aliased `:as` the last segment of its name.
+Referring to fully-qualified vars is not supported.
+The only supported option to `:use` is `:only`.

 ## Future Plans

 * Better pretty-printing
-* Piggy-backing elisp inside jar
 * Allow for custom disambiguator functions

 ## License

-Copyright (C) 2011 Phil Hagelberg
+Copyright © 2011 Phil Hagelberg

 Distributed under the Eclipse Public License, the same as Clojure.